D-Flow: Differentiating through Flows for Controlled Generation: Theory

-\paragraph{Differentiating through the solver.} When diffusion/flow models are optimized to a zero loss they perfectly reproduce the AGPP velocity field, \ie, \eqref{e:u_t} \cite{lipman2023flow}.
-For this velocity field we find a formula for the cost's gradient with respect to $x_0$: \begin{theorem} For AGPP velocity field $u_t$ (see \eqref{e:u_t}) and $x(t)$ defined via \eqref{e:dynamics} the differential of $x(1)$ as a function of $x_0$ is
+\paragraph{Differentiating through the solver.} When diffusion/flow models are optimized to a minimal loss they perfectly reproduce the AGPP velocity field, \ie, \eqref{e:u_t} \cite{lipman2023flow}.
+For this velocity field we begin with an analysis of the differential of a solution (sample) $D_{x_0} x(1)$ for the continuous time exact case and a discrete time approximation.